OROdocs

 Ground truth rategtMeasures whether the agent's output matches the known correct answer.
 Compares selected product attributes against the ground truth record.

 Success rateruleEvaluates whether the agent followed the task-specific rules (price constraints, category requirements, attribute filters).
+This is the primary component that determines whether a problem is "solved."

 Score Aggregation